hepplerj/cv/web-cv.md

 Organization of American Historians
 National Council on Public History
 American Society for Environmental History
 Association for Computers and the Humanities
+Society for American City and Regional Planning History

 ### Offices in Professional Organizations